dan-ato/notes/README.md

 # notes
 This is the start of my ..
 Digital ..
 Engineering Codex ..
-In an effort to get more familiar with the GitHub interface, as well as begin formalizing and structuring my technical inclinations, and investigations, I will be adding any pertinent notes here as I develop my understanding of electrical and engineering concepts, expressing any tangential knowledge or notices spurred in the process, perhaps on a whim-like basis, or in contrast, perhaps more deliberate and intentful.
+In an effort to get more familiar with the GitHub interface, as well as to begin formalizing and structuring my technical inclinations, and investigations, I will be adding any pertinent notes here as I develop my understanding of electrical and engineering concepts.
+I will be expressing any tangential knowledge or notices spurred in the process, perhaps on a whim-like basis, or in contrast, perhaps more deliberate and intentful.

 Here is a prospective table of contents (at least to start).